plopezcopetti/Relational-Databases-Certification/README.md

-# Relational Database Certification Projects
+# freeCodeCamp – Relational Databases Certification

-This repository contains projects completed as part of the **freeCodeCamp Relational Database Certification**.
+This repository contains projects completed as part of the **freeCodeCamp Relational Databases Certification**.
 Each project focuses on applying PostgreSQL and SQL concepts, including relational modeling, constraints, and data integrity.

 ---